gvwilson/doris/x02_js/index.md

     -   The array contents aren't constant: the reference is
 -   `for…in` iterates over the indices of an array
     -   Not recommended for arrays, and can also include inherited properties
--   Use `for…of` to iterate directly over the values of an array.
+-   Use `for…of` to iterate directly over the values of an array
 -   To loop over both the indices and values of an array, use `forEach` or `entries()` with `for…of`
 -   Parentheses are required
 -   `typeof` is an operator not a function, and returns a string